miru-project/miru-app/README-en.md

 - Support for `windows`,`android`
 - Friendly extension writing support, debug log
 - The extension uses the JavaScript language, and the development is simple
-- Support custom extension warehouse
+- Support for custom extension repositories
-- The official extension warehouse provides video sources, which can be used without writing any extensions
+- The official extension repository provides video sources, which can be used without writing any extensions
 - Support online viewing of multiple sources of videos, comics, and novels, realizing the unification of multiple platforms
 - Unify the design language of the system UI
 - Automatically fetch TMDB metadata information